 The Futterer Lounge is named for Agnes E. Futterer, recognized as the founder of the Theatre program at the University.
 The lounge, which measures 30' x 80' is a popular site for receptions after performing arts events.
 The lounge is located on the second floor of the PAC and its west wall is fully windowed, providing an excellent view of the campus.
 The entrances for the Recital Hall and the Lab Theatre are located directly off of the Futterer Lounge.

 The Dance Studio (PAC B-53) is located in the basement just off of the Main Stage.
-It is used primarily by the Theatre Department for acting classes and rehearsals for their productions.
+It is used primarily by the Theatre Program for acting classes and rehearsals for their productions.
 The floor of the Rehearsal Room is "sprung" and is therefore suitable for dance rehearsal and instruction as well.

-The Scene Shop is run exclusively by the Theatre Department.
+The Scene Shop is run exclusively by the Theatre Program.
 All scenery and properties for productions are constructed in the shop.
 The Scene Shop is well equipped for woodworking as well as metal and plastic working.

 There are ten conveniently located Dressing Rooms, each with its own restroom and shower facilities.
 Lighted make-up mirrors and counters are standard.
 The dressing rooms accommodate three to fifteen performers.